 On what basis a term will be classed will depend on the intention of the parties.

-On the other hand a person may wish to have their term classified as a condition because of the certainty it holds.
-This will able both parties to the contract to know exactly where they stand with each other and also allows a breach of such duty to be easily identified.
+On the other hand, a person may wish to have their term classified as a condition because of the certainty it holds.
+This enables both parties to the contract to know exactly where they stand with each other and also allows a breach of such duty to be easily identified.